-(1) Reflects the number of Common Shares reserved for issuance upon exercise of outstanding Options granted under the EIP as of December 31, 2023.
-The Corporation's EIP is a rolling equity compensation plan, last approved by the Shareholders at a meeting on June 30, 2023, pursuant to which a 10% of the issued and outstanding Common Shares may be reserved for issuance.
+- (1) Reflects the number of Common Shares reserved for issuance upon exercise of outstanding Options granted under the EIP as of December 31, 2024.
+The Corporation's EIP is a rolling equity compensation plan, last approved by the Shareholders at a meeting on June 26, 2024, pursuant to which a 10% of the issued and outstanding Common Shares may be reserved for issuance. - (2) Represents the number of Common Shares remaining available for future issuance under the EIP as of December 31, 2024, being 10% of the number of Common Shares issued and outstanding as of December 31, 2024.